-Sustainability is one of the core considerations in our business operation and decision-making.
-We aim to conduct our business with high standards of social and environmental responsibility to create long-term values for our stakeholders, in addition to delivering our obligations to stakeholders.
-This includes ensuring our portfolio of assets and businesses are operated in a way that promotes positive environmental outcomes, supports local businesses and communities, and adheres to best practices in impact sourcing and business conduct to create a desirable shopping destination.
+Sustainability is one of the core considerations in our business operations and decision-making to support the long-term value creation for the Group and its stakeholders.
+In addition, Pegasus Heights acknowledges its corporate responsibilities to minimise the negative impacts caused by the business towards the environment and society.

+This means ensuring our portfolio of assets and businesses is operated in a way that promotes positive environmental outcomes, supports local businesses and communities, and adheres to best practices in impact sourcing and business conduct.